vapor/vapor/README.md

 [![Slack Status](http://slack.qutheory.io/badge.svg)](http://slack.qutheory.io)
 [![Twitter Follow](https://img.shields.io/twitter/follow/shields_io.svg?style=social&label=Follow&maxAge=2592000)](https://twitter.com/qutheory)

-Vapor is the first true web framework for Swift.
+Vapor is the [most used](https://swiftpkgs.ng.bluemix.net/browse#?chart=mostessential) web framework for Swift.
 It provides a beautifully expressive and easy to use foundation for your next website or API.

 This repository is the framework's source code.
 To view some sample projects, check out our list [here](/Documents/PROJECTS.md).